evanshortiss/ng-act/README.md

 Occurs when a non JSON response is provided to a cloud callback.

 ##### ERRORS.UNKNOWN_ACT
-The actname provided is not exposed in main.js.
+The act name provided is not exposed in main.js.

 ##### ERRORS.CLOUD_ERROR
-Indicates an error occured in the cloud code being called.
+Indicates an error occurred in the cloud code being called.
 This occurs if you return an error to the main.js callback function.

 ##### ERRORS.TIMEOUT